Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-4.1.0.md

 Policy documents returned from the service are now urlencoded.

+Paths used with IAM users, groups (etc) are now terminated with "/".

 ### Database
 Schemas are now used rather than databases for partitioning.
 The new "eucalyptus_shared" database now contains all the schemas.